Unsupervised and self-adaptative techniques for cross-domain person re-identification: Related Work

 \subsection{Attribute Alignment Methods}

-These methods seek to align common attributes in both domains to ease the transfer of knowledge from source to target.
-Such features can be clothes, objects dressed by people (backpacks, hats, shoes), and other soft-biometric attributes that might be common in both domains.
-Those works align mid-level features and enable the whole model to learn higher semantic features on the target domain.
-Works such as TJ-AIDL~\cite{wang2018transferable} consider a fixed set of attributes (23 to 27 attributes).
+These methods seek to align common attributes in both domains to ease transferring knowledge from source to target.
+Such features can be clothing items (backpacks, hats, shoes) and other soft-biometric attributes that might be common to both domains.
+These works align mid-level features and enable the learning of higher semantic features on the target domain.
+Works such as TJ-AIDL~\cite{wang2018transferable} consider a fixed set of attributes.
 However, source and target domains can have substantial context differences, leading to potentially different attributes.
-For example, the source could be recorded in an airport while the target domain comprises a shopping center.
+For example, the source domain could be recorded in an airport and the target domain in a shopping center.
 To obtain a better generalization, in~\cite{lin2018multi}, the authors propose the Multi-task Mid-level Feature Alignment (MMFA) technique to enable the method to learn attributes from both domains and align them for a better generalization on the target domain.
 Other methods, such as UCDA~\cite{qi2019novel} and CASCL~\cite{wu2019unsupervised}, aim to align attributes by considering images from different cameras on the target dataset.